-My daughter was three-years-old (she’s now 19) when she showed me how I had inadvertently given her the idea Jesus unconditional love for her was based on her being Jesus “big girl”.
+My daughter was three-years-old (she’s now 21) when she showed me how I had inadvertently given her the idea that Jesus unconditional love for her was based works – her works of being Jesus “Big Girl”.

 Let me explain.
-Every time my daughter did something wrong, I would say, “Amber, that’s not being Jesus “Big girl” or that isn’t what “Jesus big girl should do.”
+Every time my daughter did something wrong, I would say, “Amber, that’s not being Jesus “Big Girl!” or that isn’t what “Jesus Big Girl should do.”
 I didn’t have a balance of praising and telling her how much Jesus loved her!
+Unbeknownst to me I had represented and presented to her a Jesus who only looked at our shortcomings and never our victories.

-Her words cut and stop me dead in my tracks!
-No she wasn’t having a gender identity crisis moment, (so please spare me the emails and social media inbox messages) but in her three short years of being taught about Jesus, she equated Him to only loving her when she did “good” and didn’t love her when she did something “wrong.”
+Her words cut me and stop me dead in my tracks!
+No she wasn’t having a gender identity crisis moment, (so please spare me the emails and any social media inbox messages) but in her three little short years of being taught about Jesus, she equated Him to only loving her when she did “good” and didn’t love her when she did something “wrong.”
+So in her 3 yr old mind, it was hard being Jesus “Big Girl” so she decided what about being Jesus ‘Big Boy” maybe that wouldn’t be so hard, because she was definitely tired of being his “Big Girl.”

 I was failing as a parent.
 Clearly, I was sending her the wrong message about Jesus unconditional love and grace, so her retort was understandable.
-If being Jesus “big girl” was going to be that difficult, then she didn’t want to be His “big girl.”
+If being Jesus “Big Girl” was going to be that difficult, then she didn’t want to have any parts of it. ”

 This is pretty much how the Body of Christ conducts itself.
 I grew up in the church were grace was never extended.
 Even as an adult in ministry, people rarely, if ever extend unconditional love and genuine grace.
 I realized I subconsciously had started treating and training my daughter in the same way and stop immediately!